MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-U-COVID19-Emergency-Temporary-Standard/section-1910.502.md

 In addition to the requirements for existing HVAC systems and AIIRs, all employers should also consider other measures to improve ventilation in accordance with “CDC's Ventilation Guidance,” (available at *www.cdc.gov/coronavirus/2019-ncov/community/ventilation.html*) (*e.g.,* opening windows and doors).
 This could include maximizing ventilation in buildings without HVAC systems or in vehicles.

-(l) *Health screening and medical management* - (1) *Screening.* (i) The employer must screen each employee before each work day and each shift.
+(l) *Health screening and medical management*—(1) *Screening.* (i) The employer must screen each employee before each work day and each shift.
 Screening may be conducted by asking employees to self-monitor before reporting to work or may be conducted in-person by the employer.

 (ii) If a COVID-19 test is required by the employer for screening purposes, the employer must provide the test to each employee at no cost to the employee.